buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBridgePart.md

 ### Spatial Composition

-> NOTE&nbsp; By using the inverse relationship _IfcBridgePart.Decomposes_ it references (IfcBridge || IfcBridgePart) through _IfcRelAggregates.RelatingObject_IfcBridgePart_, the referenced
+> NOTE  By using the inverse relationship _IfcBridgePart.Decomposes_ it references (IfcBridge || IfcBridgePart) through _IfcRelAggregates.RelatingObject_IfcBridgePart_, the referenced
 IfcBridgePart needs to have a different and higher CompositionType, i.e. COMPLEX (if the other IfcBridgePart has ELEMENT), or ELEMENT (if the other IfcBridgePart has PARTIAL)._